durvester/mcp-scheduler-bot/README.md

 }
 ```

-Notice that you no longer need to include sensitive credentials in the Claude Desktop configuration.
+Just so you know, you no longer need to include sensitive credentials in the Claude Desktop configuration.
 All credentials are stored and loaded from the `.env` file on the server.

 ## Use MCP Inspector
 (MCP Server using inspector.
 Make sure to update the .env file with the correct values.)